MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

 1. Deploy to Heroku has issues with images url's and chatwebserver url
-1. Conceal redistogo key
+1. Where is http-server used?
+I think it can be removed
+1. Am I still using @ng-bootstrap/ng-bootstrap?

 ## TODO: Normal

+1. Can I update tslint?
+1. Can I update typescript?
+1. Autoprefixer is used by webpack.
+Can I remove it from the project dependencies?
 1. Stopping database crashes server - Can it be auto restarted?
-2. Remove redis auth keys from code except local - auth keys only in README file for now
+1. Remove redis auth keys from code except local - auth keys only in README file for now
-3. Minify and/or uglify server code
+1. Minify and/or uglify server code
-4. Delete images in server folder and remove image server code
+1. Delete images in server folder and remove image server code
-5. Add gmail oath 2.0 signup OR okta login option
+1. Add gmail oath 2.0 signup OR okta login option
-6. Final product card if it is alone stretches accross the screen
+1. Final product card if it is alone stretches accross the screen
-7. Create instructions on how to use this demo app
+1. Create instructions on how to use this demo app
-8. Signup should add snack bar message when it fails
+1. Signup should add snack bar message when it fails
-9.  type files frisby and node-fetch were modified - node fetch types were removed
+1.  type files frisby and node-fetch were modified - node fetch types were removed

 /home/rob/Documents/Training-GreenLanternOnly/bldg25-chat-6/bldg25-chat-demo/node_modules/@types/node-fetch/index.d.ts
 /home/rob/Documents/Training-GreenLanternOnly/bldg25-chat-6/bldg25-chat-demo/node_modules/@types/frisby/index.d.ts